Optimizing transmission conditions for multiple subdomains in the Magnetotelluric Approximation of Maxwell's equations

 \section{Optimization for many subdomains}

-In order to obtain a \MG{theoretical} result for many subdomains, we use the technique of limiting spectra \cite{Bootland:2021:APS} to \MG{derive} a bound on the spectral radius which we can then minimize. \MG{To do so, we must however assume that the outer Robin boundary conditions use the same optimized parameter as at the interfaces, in order to have the Toeplitz structure needed for the limiting spectrum approach.} \begin{theorem}[\MG{Many Subdomain Optimization}] With all Robin parameters equal, $p_j^{-}=p_j^{+}=p$, the convergence factor of the OSM satisfies the bound
+In order to obtain a \MG{theoretical} result for many subdomains, we use the technique of limiting spectra \cite{Bootland:2021:APS} to \MG{derive} a bound on the spectral radius which we can then minimize.
+The technique of limiting spectra allows us to get an estimate of the spectral radius when the matrix size goes to infinity. \MG{To do so, we must however assume that the outer Robin boundary conditions use the same optimized parameter as at the interfaces, in order to have the Toeplitz structure needed for the limiting spectrum approach.} \begin{theorem}[\MG{Many Subdomain Optimization}] With all Robin parameters equal, $p_j^{-}=p_j^{+}=p$, the convergence factor of the OSM satisfies the bound

 where $ \alpha =\frac{(\lambda+p)^2 e^{\lambda \delta}-(\lambda-p)^2 e^{-\lambda \delta}}{(\lambda+p)^2e^{\lambda (L + \delta )} - (\lambda-p)^2 e^{ - \lambda (L + \delta )}}$, $\beta =\frac{(\lambda - p)(\lambda + p) (e^{-\lambda L}-e^{\lambda L})}{(\lambda+p)(\lambda+p)e^{\lambda (L + \delta )} - (\lambda-p)(\lambda-p)e^{ - \lambda (L + \delta )}} $.
 The asymptotically optimized parameter \MG{and associated convergence factor are}